 Online Banking

-Even before the rise of online banking, many traditional institutions started turning to online banking for the sake of convenience.
-Not only does an online presence allow a bank to attract members from across the country, it allows businesses to use financial services from anywhere with an internet connection.
+Even before the rise of online banking, many traditional institutions started turning to it for convenience.
+Not only does an online presence allow a bank to attract members from across the country, but it also allows businesses to use financial services from anywhere with an internet connection.

-Choosing a bank with a top-tier mobile banking app like Capital One or Chase can make life a whole lot easier.
-No longer do you have to drive to a location and wait in a queue to render services.
+Choosing a bank with a top-tier mobile banking app like Capital One or Chase can make life much easier.
+You no longer have to drive to a location and wait in a queue to render services.

 The best mobile banking apps allow you to perform transactions, monitor accounts, and set alerts to inform you when money moves around.
-You can even deposit checks with your phone’s camera and find the nearest in-network ATM with a tap.
+With a tap, you can even deposit checks with your phone’s camera and find the nearest in-network ATM.

 Business Services